exploring self-realization, sacred personhood, and full humanity

 Zen Buddhism, for some, or many, has become a religion, but, from the beginning, it was not meant to be so.
 The good things of Zen are just part of skillful living.
 We could say the same for Christianity, or virtually every religion.

 Editor's note: Here’s the “Idiot’s Guide To Starting A Religion.”
 You find someone who’s had a mystical experience; that is, an authentic metaphysical encounter with a Higher Power.
-The newly-minted oracle/saint/shaman has had a vision, dream, or visitation, and is overwhelmed by it and cannot adequately describe.
+The newly-minted oracle/saint/shaman/seer has had a vision, dream, or visitation, and is overwhelmed by such and cannot adequately describe.
 The awakened person is typically not interested in starting a structured religious organization.
-He or she now knows too much to be overly concerned with arrogating high-profile titles, like Harry HeadCheeze, HeadHoncho, High WaterBuffalo, Grand Poobah, but you get the idea; neither is the accumulation of mammon and expensive toys of much interest.
+He or she now knows too much to be overly concerned with arrogating to himself high-profile titles, like Harry HeadCheeze, HeadHoncho, High WaterBuffalo, Grand Poobah, or the like - but you get the idea; neither is the accumulation of mammon and expensive toys of much interest.
 While followers may pursue, and a certain amount of instruction may ensue, the clear-eyed one realizes too well that you cannot “bottle and sell” this other-worldly experience; a bone fide revelation is non-transferable.
 It’s for the original recipient alone, requiring others to seek for their own, which becomes the essence of the mystic's message.
 Also, more than likely, the percipient will classify the mystical experience not as something out in left field, something abnormal, but something part and parcel of normal human evolution, a normal way of living one's eternal life.
 As such, far from claiming to be superior, the sighted-one will insist that he or she is quite ordinary; if anything, one born out of time in order to point the way for others.
-In this manner, the experiencer is likely to refer to the divine insights as part of a “way,” or a “path,” or a mode of living.
+In this manner, the experiencer is likely to refer to the divine insights as part of a “way,” or “path,” or mode of living.
 And this is why both Zen and early Christianity were labeled as “The Way.”

 However, as the news of the great experience gains traction in the public view, with followers wanting to know more, ambitious individuals, sensing an opportunity for materialistic reward, for power-and-control, will begin to add structure, rituals, formularies, rubrics, laws, to that which originally was deemed to be ineffable, beyond words, indescribable, and transcendent.
-The original receiver of the exalted view remains uninterested in building a corporate religious edifice.
+The original receiver of the exalted view likely remains uninterested in building a corporate religious edifice.
 But this does not stop others from claiming to be “God appointed” handlers of both the gift and the gifted one.
-The self-anointed retinue will now bestow upon themselves grandiose titles of “high priest,” “mediator between God and men,” “holy man,” “reverend,” “God’s special one,” or some such pomposity, all of which the original experiencer sedulously refused for him or herself.
+The self-anointed retinue will now bestow upon themselves grandiose titles of “high priest,” “mediator between God and men,” “holy man,” “reverend,” “God’s special one,” or some such sickly-sweet pomposity, all of which the original experiencer sedulously refused for him or herself.

 But I digress.